-ear:
+Dear

-the regulations for the Supplemental Nutritional Assistance Program (SNAP) , Temporary Assistance to the tedy Families (TANF), and Food Distribution Program on Indian Reservations (FDPIR) permit SNAP, ANF, Foster, and FDPIR offices to release eligibility information to administrators of the National School and School Breakfast Programs to ensure that only eligible children receive free meal benefits.
+The regulations for the Supplemental Nutritional Assistance Program (SNAP), Temporary Assistance to Needy Families (TANF), and Food Distribution Program on Indian Reservations (FDPIR) permit SNAP, TANF, and FDPIR offices to release eligibility information to administrators of the National School Lunch and School Breakfast Programs to ensure that only eligible children receive free meal benefits.

-the receipt of SNAP, TANF, Foster, and/or FDPIR automatically qualifies children for free school meals.
-It is a listing of approved free meal applicants who have been selected for verification and who have dicated that the child for whom application was made now receives SNAP, TANF, Foster, and/or FDPIR nefits.
-On the enclosed listing, please indicate if these household members are currently participating the SNAP, TANF, Foster, and/or FDPIR program(s).
-This information will be used only to confirm the proved applicant's eligibility for free meal benefits.
+The receipt of SNAP, TANF, and/or FDPIR automatically qualifies children for free school meals.
+Enclosed is a listing of approved free meal applicants who have been selected for verification and who have indicated that the child for whom application was made now receives SNAP, TANF, and/or FDPIR benefits.
+On the enclosed listing, please indicate if these household members are currently participating in the SNAP, TANF, and/or FDPIR program(s).
+This information will be used only to confirm the approved applicant's eligibility for free meal benefits.

-the information used for direct verification must be the most recent information available that is defined as ta that is no older than 180 days prior to the date of the free and reduced-price application.
-To be consistent the policy established for regular verification, direct verification efforts may use information from any point time between the month prior to application and the time the LEA conducts direct verification.
+The information used for direct verification must be the most recent information available that is defined as data that is no older than 180 days prior to the date of the free and reduced-price application.
+To be consistent with policy established for regular verification, direct verification efforts may use information from any point in time between the month prior to application and the time the LEA conducts direct verification.

-our prompt return of the listing will be appreciated.
-A self-addressed return envelope is also enclosed for ur convenience.
+Your prompt return of the listing will be appreciated.
+A self-addressed return envelope is also enclosed for your convenience.
 If you have any questions or need additional information, please contact:

 at telephone number

-inted Name
+Printed Name

-gnature Date
+Signature Date

-ldress
+Address

-lephone Number
+Telephone Number

-ame of District Requesting This Information:
+Name of District Requesting This Information:

-aclosures
+Enclosures

-To ensure better accuracy, consider e-mailing the front page of the Application for Free and Reduced-

-Price Meals as well as this form.
+To ensure better accuracy, consider e-mailing the front page of the Application for Free and Reduced-Price Meals as well as this form.

-DIRECT CERTIFICATION/VERIFICATION FORM - SNAP, TANF, FDPIR, FOSTER, OR OTHER SOURCE CATEGORICAL ELIGIBILITY PROGRAM RECIPIENTS
+DIRECT CERTIFICATION/VERIFICATION FORM-SNAP, TANF, FDPIR, OR OTHER SOURCE CATEGORICAL ELIGIBILITY PROGRAM RECIPIENTS

-CHILD'S NAME (Last Name, First Name) DATE OF BIRTH SNAP, TANF, OR FDPIR NUMBER, FOSTER Applicable for Other Source Categorical Eligible Programs FOSTER CHILD CURRENT PARTICIPATION IN SNAP, TANF, FDPIR, FOSTER, OR OTHER SOURCE CATEGORICAL ELIGIBLE PROGRAMS
+CHILD'S NAME (Last Name, First Name) DATE OF BIRTH BIRTH Source Categorical Eligible Programs PARTICI IN SNAI FDPIR, O SOU CATEGO ELIG P, TANF, R OTHER RCE ORICAL Engible Frograms YES NO

-YES NO

-•

-SIGNATURE OF SNAP, TANF, FDPIR, FOSTER, CATEGORICAL ELIGIBLE PROGRAM TELE EPHON NE NUMBER
+SIGNATURE OF SNAP, TANF, FDPIR, OR OTHER SOURCE CATEGORICAL ELIGIBLE PROGRAMS OFFICIAL

 ADDRESS

-ATE
+TELEPHONE NUMBER

-L DATE
+DATE